olsner/jobclient/README.md

 You can also work around it by running a single "last" piece of work (if there is one) without wrapping it in `jobclient`.

+## GNU Make version compatability ##

+Somewhere before the GNU Make 4.2.1 release, the protocol changed a bit.
+Newer make sets the job control file descriptor to non-blocking and the file descriptors are passed in `--jobserver-auth` instead of `--jobserver-fds`.

+The current version supports (only) the new protocol.
+Check out an older version of the code for use with older GNU Make.

 ## License ##

 All the code here is MIT licensed.